Skip to content

 How long will Oreo balls last?

-That depends on how you store them.
+That depends on how you store the cookie balls.
 They will keep at room temperature for a couple of days, but I do recommend keeping them in the fridge.
 They have less of a chance of melting.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!